RonenNess/Serverito/README.md

 Install-Package Serverito
 ```

-Or check it out or [nuget.org](https://www.nuget.org/packages/Serverito/).
+Or check it out on [nuget.org](https://www.nuget.org/packages/Serverito/).

 ## Using Serverito